2 Chronicles 16 – Asa’s Disappointing End

 ii.
 “As he had laid the good prophet by the heels in his bed; to him therefore he should have sought for release; since natural means in this case could do him little good.”
 (Trapp)

 i.
 He refused to rely on God in the face of the threat against him from Israel and Syria; he refused to rely on God in His loving correction from Hanani the seer.
 It is no wonder that he also refused to rely on God regarding his diseased feet at the end of his life.
-This was a powerful warning to both the first readers of the Chronicler and to us.
+This was a powerful warning to the first readers of the Chronicler, as it is also to us today.

 ii.
 Overall, the Bible is positive about the role of physicians and medical care (Colossians 4:14, Acts 28:9, James 5:14-15, and 1 Timothy 5:23).
 However, it is never right to seek the physicians instead of the LORD.
 One may rather trust the LORD and when appropriate, see His hand move through a physician.